SUBMERGED ARC WELDING

 •Increases Fluidity of molten metal

-•Generates inert gas shielding while metal transfers
+•Generates inert gas shielding while metal

-•Forms slag after melting & covers weld
+•Forms slag after melting & covers

 •Allows deposited metal to cool slowly

-•Compensates alloying elements Within the weld
+•Compensates alloying elements Within the

 •Eliminates spatter generation